Technobutter 3: What’s the hype about and is it worth it?

 Technobutter neoprene has been the mainstay of high end O’Neill wetsuits for some time now.
 Now in its third iteration – Technobutter 3 - it is not an exaggeration to say that wetsuits made from this material have been a total game changer in terms of wetsuit comfort for both myself and the rest of the Surfdock team.

-Between us we spend a lot of time on the water, wakeboarding, windsurfing, surfing and paddleboarding and foiling and all of us have been wearing Technobutter 3 wetsuits since they were introduced last season.
+Between us we spend a lot of time on the water, wakeboarding, windsurfing, surfing, paddle boarding and foiling and all of us have been wearing Technobutter 3 wetsuits since they were introduced last season.
 Between us we have tried and tested the Psycho Tech (5/4 and 6/4 hooded), Hyperfreak, Hyperfreak Comp and Psycho Freak and love them all.

 We’ve looked at their stretch, warmth, durability, drying time and comfort.